There are three pillars of SEO that will make your life vis-à-vis to Google much easier.

-Understanding, Credibility and Suitability From Your Point of View
+Understanding, Credibility and Deliverability From Your Point of View

 Now, if we now turn it around, instead of being empathetic to Google, we’ve been empathetic to Google just long enough – five minutes.
 Now let’s think about ourselves.
 Be empathetic to ourselves.

 Number one, we need to communicate to Google who we are and what it is we’re offering on each and every piece of content.
 We need to communicate what the offer is very clearly and explicitly.
 A good idea is to use schema markup.
 Clear copywriting.
 Do transcripts for videos.

 Number two, we need to convince it that we have the best solution, the most credible solution.
 That can be inbound links.
 It can be reviews.
 It can be user generated content on the page.
 It can be comments on a video.
 It can be likes on a video.
 All of these things are going to push it towards the idea that this is a credible solution for its users.